nguyennhutninh/stm32f103_rtos/README.md

 If you setup a path to the locally installed toolchain, you will be able to build the project using "make".
 This will generate the binary, which can be loaded to the target hardware using openocd/gdb.

+# Acknowledgements

+The Makefile for the peripheral library for the STM32F0 was taken from https://github.com/szczys/stm32f0-discovery-basic-template.